SpacePengwin/secret-santa-assigner/README.md

 # secret-santa-assigner

 # Purpose:
-  With the coronavirus causing all things to go virtual, I realized that a traditional secret-santa between families may not be able to be drawn from a hat!
+  With the coronavirus causing all things to go virtual, a traditional secret santa between families may not be able to be drawn from a hat!
 In order to keep the true anonymous purpose of secret santa, we can't have one person choose a random assignee for each person participating in the Secret Santa as they would then know who was assigned to who.

 This small project solves that issue.